zachmccabe/beijing/docs/faq.md

 A lot has changed, both in China and elsewhere, since I started this project in 2015.

-While I did not write this book to change the world, I *did* write it to help you connect with Beijingers and their city.
+I did *not* write this book to change the world.
+I did write it to help you connect with Beijingers and their city.
 Let's push that a little further, huh?

 Starting now, with the launch of version 2, I'm distributing this book free of charge on this website.

 "The experience of spending many years among distant Others has taught me that friendliness towards another human being is the only attitude that can touch a chord of humanity in him," says Polish journalist and indomitable traveler, Ryszard Kapuscinski.<sup>*</sup>

 This field guide previously sold for 25 USD.
 You're encouraged to spend the difference getting to know the locals.
 (And you can buy your new friends a lot of [chuan'r] and [erguotou] for 25 USD.)

 Cheers to the Other in your world.

 <span>*</span>Ryszard Kapuscinski, The Other, (Brooklyn, NY: Verso, 2018) "Encountering the other as the challenge of the twenty-first century," Kindle e-book.